amcginlay/eks-demos/doc/16-hpa/README.md

 ```

 The command to activate an HPA for an existing deployment is `autoscale`.
-Activate the Horizontal Pod Autoscaler for our running deployment.
+Activate the HPA for our running deployment.
 ```bash
 kubectl -n ${EKS_APP_NS} autoscale deployment ${EKS_APP} --cpu-percent=50 --min=3 --max=25
 ```